ruelblaranjo28-cloud/ruel-first-repo/README.md

 # ruel-first-repo

-My first GitHub repository for learning and version control This is my first GitHub repository.
+My first GitHub repository for a Version Control Project.
+This is my first GitHub repository.
 I created this to learn the basics of Git and GitHub, including:
 - Creating repositories
 - Edit files